playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-text/index.md

-Keep in mind that any kind of user-facing font resizing will break if you set a `font-size` `px` value on and of the following CSS selectors:
+Keep in mind that any kind of user-facing font resizing will break if you set a `font-size` property to a `px` value on any of the following CSS selectors:

 - `:root`
 - `html`